The deer rut at Petworth House and Park

 The hierarchy of the herd

-The rut is an autumn ritual where young males engage in mating battles for top position amongst the herd to attract the most prized females for mating and bring about the new arrival of baby fawns in the summer next year.
+The rut is an autumn ritual where young males engage in mating battles for top position amongst the herd to attract the most females for mating.

-Leading up to the season before the clash begins you will often find the young males under horse chestnut trees eating as many of the fallen conkers as they can to bulk up before their shows of strength
+Leading up to the season before the visible clash of antlers begins you will often find the young males under horse chestnut trees eating as many of the fallen conkers as they can to bulk up before their shows of strength

 Once the rutting season begins you will often see the bucks side by side assessing their rival before they turn head to head in a clash that can be heard for quite some distance as the bucks push each other back and forth with their antlers to see who is stronger.